nat-cerv/Food-Ordering-System/README.md

 # UTEP-Eats

-1. Program Overview
-    The application simulates an interactive food ordering experience, allowing users to...
+1. Program Overview: The application simulates an interactive food ordering experience, allowing users to...
     - Browse and select items from a pre-defined menu.
     - View the contents of their cart.
     - Clear the cart if needed.